Voie Sacrée: Use during WWI

 A special unit responsible for controlling traffic and servicing the vehicles numbered 300 officers and 8,500 men.
-The rolling stock was made up of 3500 Berliet and Renault trucks plus 800 ambulances, the latter often being Ford Model T's.
-Thirty breakdown trucks remained on the road at all times with repair crews stationed besides them.
+The rolling stock was made up of 3500 Berliet and Renault trucks plus 800 ambulances, the latter often being Ford Model Ts.
+Thirty breakdown trucks remained on the road at all times with repair crews stationed beside them.
 Any disabled vehicle was immediately moved to the roadside so as not to interrupt the flow of traffic.
 Automobile repair shops in Bar-le-Duc and Troyes worked ceaselessly as did hydraulic presses that renewed the truck's solid rubber tyres.